abhishek-donekal/Lotus_AI_Podcast/README.md

 # Description
-NewsBots Podcast is a cutting-edge Python project that uses generative AI models to create an engaging podcast experience.
+Lotus AI Podcast is a cutting-edge Python project that uses generative AI models to create an engaging podcast experience.
 Two AI agents with distinct personalities simulate a conversation, discussing the latest news across various topics.
 This project utilizes advanced natural language processing and machine learning techniques to ensure that each episode is fresh, informative, and entertaining.

 # Features
 1. Dynamic AI Hosts: Two generative AI agents equipped with unique personalities.